Chris-Dee/Game-Authoring-Engine--OOGAsandwich-/revised_API.md

 -
 writeToData: Takes in data from the authoring environment (namely the variables of interest from each object class that represents each object in the environment) and puts them into a format that works with the data module's writing method.
 Currently, this format will be a linked list implementation built in the form of a tree: the highest level on the tree will be the game object we create as a starting node, the next level on the tree will be all of the levels that the game has (main levels, minigame levels, boss levels, etc...), and the third level will hold all of the objects and objectives for the particular level that is the parent node.

 addLevel: This method will create the framework for a particular level in a game.
 Since we are developing a side-scrolling platformer, the level will be one long stretch of game real estate that will hold all of the platforms, obstacles, objects, and other elements added to the game.
 This method will create the basic rules needed for the level, and establish the particular node that will later be used in our writeToData tree.
+This method also adds a new LevelPanelComponent associated with the created level as a visualization for the Level object, and a way for the user to access a specific LevelEditor.

 addObject: The method will add the class associated with a particular object to the level in question.
-Instead of having a bunch of individual classes, an object template will be established, from which each object (enemy, block, powerup, etc...) will extend from.
-This will allow for one method to add items to the game, even though those items may have their own behaviors or movements that differ from other types of object.
+Instead of having a bunch of individual classes, an object template will be established, and 'modules' will be added to these GmaeObjects in the constructors (i.e. movement patterns, collision patterns).
+This will allow all objects in the game to be more extensible and flexible with regards to properties, movement types etc. Ths will also make the game more user-friendly, as the player can decide all traits regarding the objects, without having to rely on certain preset object types that have been defined.

 addEnvironmentalForce: This method will implement forces on the objects, both computer and player controlled, by adding them in the same object level to the writeToData tree as other objects.
 However, because environmental forces will interact with the engine differently than standard objects will, a new method needs to be implemented to add these forces to the game itself.
 Forces could include gravity, repulsion, wind, etc.... depending on the requirements of the game.